- Is It Contagious?

 Impetigo is a highly contagious disease.
 Impetigo is easily spread from person to person by direct contact with the lesions and/or indirectly by touching items (clothing, sheets, or toys) that have been used by individuals with this skin disease.
 Indirect transmission is less frequent than direct person-to-person transmission.
 Bacteria cause impetigo; group A streptococci and staphylococci are the organisms that most frequently cause impetigo.

 What does impetigo look like?
 What is the incubation period for impetigo?

 A person infected with impetigo usually starts out with irritating, itchy blisters that can develop pus.
-The incubation period is about one to three days for streptococci and about four to 10 days for staphylococci.
+The incubation period is about 1-3 days for streptococci and about 4-10 days for staphylococci.
 The individual may also develop local lymph node enlargement.
 Diagnosis of impetigo is often made clinically without special testing by the patient's history and physical examination and the appearance of the characteristic crusting lesions.
 However, the diagnosis can be confirmed by isolation and identification of the bacteria from the skin lesions.

 How does impetigo spread?

 Impetigo is spread mainly by person-to-person contact; it is rapidly spread through direct transmission in day-care centers and schools.
 Less frequently, the disease may be spread indirectly by contact with sheets, clothing, or toys contaminated by infected individuals.
 Impetigo is mainly confined to humans.
 Contact sports may spread impetigo; wrestling is considered to be the most likely sport to spread it, followed by football and rugby.